RenataMie/renatamie.github.io/README.md

 ## Personal Website Portfolio

-Personal website where you can know more about myself and check projects developed by myself.
+Personal website where you can know more about me and check projects developed by myself.

 ## Technology